Doggy Dental Care 101

 • Review your dog's at-home dental care routine

-• Determine what professional dental cleaning routine is best for your dog
+• Determine what professional dental cleaning schedule is best for your dog

 Check out these sites for additional information on keeping your pup's dental health in check: